UrbanFusion: Stochastic Multimodal Fusion for Contrastive Learning of Robust Spatial Representations: Related Work

 This \textit{local} trend evolved into \textit{global} coordinate encoders inspired by CLIP-style contrastive training \citep{Radford2021LearningTV}.
 For example, the \textit{CSP} model aligned encoded coordinates with images from the iNaturalist and FMoW datasets \citep{mai2023csp}.
 Meanwhile, \textit{GeoCLIP} employed a similar approach, using \textit{Random Fourier Features} to encode coordinates and aligning them with street view imagery \citep{geoclip, tancik2020fourier}.
 To tackle the issue of unevenly distributed image data in previous methods, \textit{SatCLIP} introduced a global model that utilized \textit{Spherical Harmonics} and SIREN networks for coordinate encoding, learning representations through contrastive alignment with globally distributed Sentinel-2 satellite imagery \citep{klemmer2025satclip, russwurm2024locationencoding}.
 Most recently, \textit{GAIR} pioneered a multimodal setting by training encoders for coordinates, street view imagery, and satellite image modalities, employing a pairwise contrastive loss framework \citep{liu2025gairimprovingmultimodalgeofoundation}.
+Beyond coordinate–image contrastive encoders, recent research has explored richer multimodal and geometry-aware spatial representations.
+UrbanCLIP \citep{yan2024urbanclip} and ReFound \citep{xiao2024refound} leverage web-scale text–image alignment to enhance urban region profiling, GeoLink \citep{bai2025geolink} fuses satellite imagery with OSM-derived structural vectors, highlighting the complementary nature of cartographic and visual signals.
+Recent work has also explored flexible and prompt-based urban region representation learning.
+Urban Region Pre-training and Prompting \citep{jin2025urbanregion} studies graph-based pretraining and prompting for urban regions, while FlexiReg \citep{sun2025flexireg} proposes flexible urban region representations under varying region definitions and input feature sets.
+These methods are closely related in their motivation to support transferable urban representations, but they rely on different region-level modeling and fusion strategies.
+In contrast, \textit{UrbanFusion} focuses on location-level spatial embeddings and introduces subset-complement alignment with latent reconstruction, enabling training and inference with arbitrary modality subsets while explicitly targeting redundant, unique, and synergistic information.

-A detailed overview of all baseline models is provided in Table~\ref{tab:related_methods} and Appendix~\ref{app:baselines}.
+A detailed overview of the baseline models directly evaluated in our experiments is provided in Table~\ref{tab:related_methods} and Appendix~\ref{app:baselines}.
 Our work builds upon these approaches by integrating new modalities essential for urban prediction tasks and proposing a cohesive, unified multimodal encoder trained using a novel technique that combines contrastive loss with masking.